Bishal-Nakoda/SER/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists major frameworks/libraries used to bootstrap this application.

 * [Python](https://www.python.org/)
 * [Numpy](https://numpy.org/)